 • 2.
 For intercourse, use a good-quality lubricant.
 Natural lubricants include oils such as olive oil or sweet almond oil; however, if using condoms, note that these oils can cause them to break or tear”.

-In Vaginal Atrophy: Management and Treatment – How Is Vaginal Atrophy (Atrophic Vaginitis) Treated? the (United States) Cleveland Clinic note:
+In Vaginal Atrophy: Management and Treatment – What Are Nonhormonal Treatments for Vaginal Atrophy (GSM)?
+Laser Treatments the (United States) Cleveland Clinic note:

 Health Care Provider